icon-project/t-bears/README.md

-### T-Bears Util CLIs
+### T-Bears utility commands

-CLIs that generate configuration file and keystore file.
+Commands that generate configuration file and keystore file.

 #### tbears keystore

 **Description**

-Create keystore file in passed path.
-Generate privatekey, publickey pair using secp256k1 library.
+Create a keystore file in the given path.
+Generate a private abd public key pair using secp256k1 library.

-positional arguments:
-  path                  path of keystore file

 **Usage**